Photo: Anja Weber

 Plug system: 2x 11 kW (AC charging)

-> This charging station has a CCS connection (DC) on the right side and a Type 2 (AC) connection on the left side.
+This charging station has a CCS connection (DC) on the left side and a Type 2 (AC) connection on the right side.

-> Charging capacity: AC 22 kW, DC 50 kW
+Charging capacity: AC 22 kW, DC 50 kW

 Plug system: 22 kW (AC charging), 50 kW (DC charging)